About the Centre

 Our Recent Accomplishments

-• New upgrades to windows and flooring; • Refurnishing Sunroom and Living Room areas for our “purpose-built” Centre; • Renovations to 2 tub rooms and purchase of new specially designed tub for easy access; • In the process of replacing our Mount Newton Centre Bus with special lift; • Upgraded computer system in our Medical Equipment Loan building which facilitates services to 49,000 clients to date with 1233 active clients in the community.
-There is an inventory of 9000 pieces of equipment; • Installing computers throughout the centre – facilitating administration and communication; • Investing in the development of a website to meet the needs of the upcoming generation of families requiring services for themselves or family members; • Establishing community networks with Saanich Peninsula Hospital Foundation and Shoal Centre. • Mount Newton Centre continues to provide: • staff for Bathing Programs; • practicum experience for Camosun Registered Care Aides; • Operation and maintenance for bus and 2 additional vans; • Subsidy for all programs by raising $150,000 per year; • Opportunity for feedback for all clients/families in the Adult Day Program.
+• Upgrades to windows and flooring • Refurnishing Sunroom and Living Room areas • Renovations to 2 tub rooms and purchase of new specially designed tub for easy access • 16-passenger Mount Newton Centre Bus with lift purchased in 2020 • Upgraded computer system in our Medical Equipment Loan building which facilitates services to 49,000 clients to date with 1233 active clients in the community.
+There is an inventory of 9,000 pieces of equipment • Installing computers throughout the Centre – facilitating administration and communication • Investing in the development of a website to meet the needs of the upcoming generation of families requiring services for themselves or family members • Establishing community networks with Saanich Peninsula Hospital Foundation and Shoal Centre • Mount Newton Centre continues to provide • staff for Bathing Programs • practicum experience for Camosun Registered Care Aides • Operation and maintenance for bus and 2 additional vans • Subsidy for all programs by raising more than $150,000 per year • Opportunity for feedback for all clients/families in the Adult Day Program.